 The complaints policy for clients exists to ensure any complaints raised by our clients are dealt with promptly, fairly, openly and effectively (Outcome 1.11 of the SRA Code of Conduct).
 Part of our vision is to be ‘…our clients’ trusted advisors…’ however we acknowledge that not everything always goes according to plan.

-We are committed to providing a high-quality legal service to all our clients.
+We are committed to providing a high quality legal service to all our clients and to have an outstanding reputation in the legal and other professions.
 When something goes wrong we would ask you to tell us about it, as this will help us to improve our standards.

 Our Quality & Risk Department monitor any trends or issues to ensure that systems are improved if necessary.
-This information is available to your Client Partner who will be able to discuss this with you within client visits.
+This information is available to our partners who will be able to discuss this with you within client visits.

 Internally we monitor concerns from our clients before they become complaints to minimise any inconvenience to you.

-If you are unhappy about any aspect of the service you have received please contact Chris Morris, our Senior Partner and Complaints Management Partner; you can contact him via post, telephone or e-mail, please see below for a list of contact details.
+If you are unhappy about any aspect of the service you have received please contact Chris Morris, our Complaints Partner and Senior Partner; you can contact him via post, telephone or e-mail, please see below for a list of contact details.

-Upon receipt of a complaint, Chris Morris will investigate this in conjunction with the Supervising Partner in charge of the Department involved in your complaint.
+Upon receipt of a complaint Chris Morris will investigate this in conjunction with the Supervising Partner in charge of the department/team involved in your complaint.